 - Unlike withholding, the government can move the beneficiary to a safe third country.

-- Protection can end if the beneficiary is no longer at risk of being tortured in his country of origin.
+- Protection can end if the beneficiary is no longer at risk of being tortured in their country of origin.

 The request for protection under the Convention Against Torture is also made through Form I-589.
 The process is free.

-If you are eligible for more than one of these three forms of relief, USCIS will grant the one that is in your best interest.
-For example, if you qualify for asylum and CAT protection, then you grant asylum.
+If you are eligible for more than one of these three forms of relief, USCIS will grant the one that benefits you the most.
+For example, if you qualify for asylum and CAT protection, then you are granted asylum.

-However, it is wise to consult with a certified immigration attorney to explore other available options.
-At Lluis Law we always recommend our clients not to settle for just one immigration relief.
+In any case, it is a good idea to consult with a certified immigration attorney to explore other available options.
+At Lluis Law we always recommend our clients not settle for a single immigration relief.

 Those who are already physically present in the US and plan to apply for asylum should apply for the three available reliefs.

-When an application for asylum / withholding of removal is rejected by the immigration judge or the BIA it cannot be reapplied.
+When an application for asylum or withholding of removal is denied by the immigration judge or the BIA it cannot be reapplied.

-Then, upon issuance of a deportation order, the immigrant can be detained and deported from the US immediately.
-It means that you would not have the opportunity to defend yourself in front of an immigration judge.
+Then, upon issuance of a deportation order, the immigrant can be immediately detained and deported from the US.
+It means that they won’t have the opportunity to defend themselves before an immigration judge.

-But, the person still has the possibility to request the reopening of their case.
-To do this, you must show that there are new circumstances that allow your eligibility for asylum or withholding of removal.
+However, the individual still has the possibility to request the reopening of their case.
+To do this they must show that there are new circumstances that allow their eligibility for asylum or withholding of removal.

 All decisions made by an immigration judge or the BIA are subject to being reopened or reconsidered.

-The motion to reopen the case seeks to have the Immigration Court hear the case again and reconsider its decision.
-Thus, the immigrant with the help of his lawyer can present new arguments to stay in the US legally.
+The motion to reopen the case seeks to have the immigration court rehear the case and reconsider its decision.
+Thus, the immigrant, with the help of their lawyer, can submit new arguments to stay in the US legally.

 This petition is used if the immigrant was previously deported but did not leave the country.
-Even if you returned to the US illegally but consider that you meet the application conditions to obtain the Green Card.
+Even if you returned to the US illegally but believe you meet the conditions to apply for a Green Card.

 For example, through: